Surry Community College is committed to maintaining a healthy, safe environment while providing a high-quality educational experience for learners.

 Surry Community College will continue to revisit and reevaluate the college’s procedures as the situation evolves.
 We ask that everyone continue to refer to this page for the most up-to-date information on anything related to the college’s institutional response.

-The college is offering courses through a variety of instructional methods in fall 2020, including traditional, face-to-face delivery (socially distanced wherever possible), blended, hybrid, and online.
-Students will also be able to access campus support services—Student Services, Library, Academic Support Center, Testing Center, Computer Lab, Helpdesk.
+The college is offering courses through a variety of instructional methods in spring 2021, including traditional, face-to-face delivery (socially distanced wherever possible), blended, hybrid, and online.
+Students will also be able to access college support services—Student Services, Library, Academic Support Center, Testing Center, Computer Lab, Helpdesk.
 The college encourages students to bring their own cloth face coverings, but face coverings will be issued at entry checkpoints for those who do not have them.

 Students in specialized programs (health sciences, EMT, Allied Health) will be provided PPE by the college due to the close contact required in these programs (skills check-offs with partners requiring hands-on contact, etc.).
 Students will be expected to wash their reusable cloth face coverings and bring them to class or they will not be allowed to participate.